zettajs/zettajs.github.io/guides/_posts/2014-11-20-How-to-Deploy-Zetta-to-Heroku.md

 difficulty: beginner
 ---

+>Note: This topic has been relocated to the [Zetta doc wiki](https://github.com/zettajs/zetta/wiki/Deploy-to-Heroku), the new home for all Zetta documentation.
+Please bookmark the [doc wiki](https://github.com/zettajs/zetta/wiki) for future reference.

 # How to Deploy a Zetta Server to Heroku

 1. Click the `Deploy to Heroku` button on the bottom of the [Zetta Cloud Starter](https://github.com/zettajs/zetta-cloud-sample) GitHub repository.